 The plasma ion beam from our neutron generator systems

-In neutron sources, the target is a solid or gaseous material containing large amounts of deuterium or tritium.
+In neutron sources, the target is a solid or gaseous material containing large amounts of deuterium or tritium, or a deuterium tritium gas mixture.
 Solid targets are made up of various metals layered together and heavily laced with the hydrogen isotope of choice.
 Gas targets, on the other hand, can consist solely of deuterium or tritium, making them much more efficient for promoting a DD and DT fusion reaction.
 While some of our high-yield neutron generator systems use solid targets, our highest yield systems use gas targets.
 The neutron output from a solid target can be ten times weaker than a gas target for the same beam current and energy!

-When the ion beam collides with the target, the deuterium ions in the beam collide with the deuterium or tritium atoms in the target with enough energy that they fuse into new elements.
+When the ion beam collides with the target, the deuterium ions in the beam collide with the deuterium or tritium atoms in the target with enough energy that they fuse into new elements, resulting in neutron emission.
 Every fusion reaction leaves behind free neutrons, subatomic remnants of the original atoms which no longer have a place in the resultant element, imbued with leftover energy from the reaction.
 These free neutrons comprise the neutron radiation our neutron generators produce.

 The free neutrons exit the neutron source at various energy levels ranging from their neutron birth energy (the neutron energy imparted to them in the reaction) to birth energy plus acceleration energy (if the neutrons are traveling forward) or birth energy minus acceleration energy (if the neutrons bounce backward).
 In a DD reaction, for example, the band of neutron energy can be 2.5 MeV ± 300 keV.